Skip to content

 Public Hearings

-Attendees who need reasonable accommodation for a disability such as a sign language translation should contact the agency by calling 1 (646) 391-9173 or emailing [email protected] by February 2, 2026
+Attendees who need reasonable accommodation for a disability such as a sign language translation should contact the agency by calling or emailing by February 26, 2026

 • Anjali Bhat